MapColonies/mc-logger/Readme.md

 logger.info('logger is logging');
 ```

-The config 'log2httpServer' option has the following fields:\
+The config 'log2httpServer' option has the following fields:
-host: required\
+* host: required
-port: optional, default is 80 or 443\
+* port: optional, default is 80 or 443
-path: optional, default is '/'\
+* path: optional, default is '/'
-auth: optional, default is None\
+* auth: optional, default is None
-ssl: optional, default is false
+* ssl: optional, default is false

+## Notes
-Note: log2file is not supported on client-side
+* log2file and log2console are not supported on client-side.
+* log2console is set as default if no other option is present.